Health Insurance Options in Germany 2024

 Additional information for employees

 If you are employed in Germany, your employer pays 50% of the total public health insurance premium.
-Each Krankenkasse can demand a supplemental payment from their members to meet their costs and as the average declared percentage amount is approximately 1.6 , in 2023 this means that the total is 16.2 of gross salary with the majority of Kassen.
+Each Krankenkasse can demand a supplemental fee from their members to meet their costs and as the average declared percentage amount is approximately 1.7%, in 2024 this means that the total is 16.3% of gross salary with the majority of Kassen.
+In 2024 there are even some Krankenkassen demanding up to 2.2% supplemental fee which means that comparing may be important.

-If you are presently in the German public scheme and begin to earn more than 66,600 Euros per year, you can change to private health insurance with two months’ notice because you are no longer a mandatory member of the German public scheme (GKV) or you can remain in the public health scheme with the status of a voluntary member, always paying the maximum amount but not receiving any different benefits than a mandatory member.
+If you are presently in the German public scheme and begin to earn more than 69,300 Euros per year, you can change to private health insurance within two weeks of the change takeing place as you are no longer a mandatory member of the German public scheme (GKV) or you can remain in the public health scheme with the status of a voluntary member, always paying the maximum amount but not receiving any different benefits than a mandatory member.
+You can opt to take out private health insurance with a 2-month cancellation notice at any time thereafter.

 If upon arrival in Germany you wish to be privately health insured, you will need to inform your company's human resources department within 14 days of your employment commencement date to avoid possible confusion; otherwise, you may find yourself automatically registered in the government system.
 It is your decision, and your employer is not allowed to restrict your freedom of choice among the various Krankenkassen or private health insurance providers.